mdeff/paper-cryoem-orientation-recovery/reviews.md

 As the reviewers have rightly pointed out (and as we discuss in Section 4), the applicability of the proposed method to real practical situations is still conditioned on demonstrating its accuracy on "unseen" proteins (transfer learning).
 Once this is achieved, an extensive comparison with the most commonly-established pipelines in the field (cryoSPARC, Relion, etc.) is definitely required.

-While it would have been ideal to deliver a new angle-refinement software for cryo-EM that is fully deployable in practice and competitive with the state-of-the-art, this task is a notoriously-challenging one: Cryo-EM measurements are some of (if not the most) noisiest data in biomedical imaging, and the global algorithmic process equates to a very-high-dimensional non-convex optimization problem.
+While it would have been ideal to deliver a new angle-refinement software for cryo-EM that is fully deployable in practice and competitive with the state-of-the-art, the task is a notoriously-challenging one: Cryo-EM measurements are some of (if not the most) noisiest data in biomedical imaging, and the global algorithmic process equates to a very-high-dimensional non-convex optimization problem.
 As a consequence, most of the current well-known cryo-EM processing packages are themselves the result of years of iterative refinement (no pun intended).

-At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in a simplified cryo-EM setting.
-We see the applicability of the method to a wider range of data and the comparison to other existing resources as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution; we provide some pointers for this in Section 4.
+At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in an (admittedly) simplified cryo-EM setting.
+We see the extension of the applicability of the method to a wider range of data and the comparison to other existing packages as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution; we provide some pointers for this in Section 4.

 ### Working notes